FGA-DIKU/EHR/README.md

 ## Azure Integration

-For running COREBEHRT on Azure cloud infrastructure using SDK v2, refer to the [Azure guide](corebehrt/azure/README.md).
+For running BONSAI on Azure cloud infrastructure using SDK v2, refer to the [Azure guide](corebehrt/azure/README.md).
 This includes:

 - Configuration setup for Azure
 - Data store management